 The ‘Agree’ part is for evoking the reader’s empathy.
 The ‘Promise’ part is for expressing the benefit to the reader, and the ‘Preview’ part will make the reader more inclined to read through the introduction and the following content.

-A first paragraph like this grabs your readers’ attention and informs them about what they can learn from your content.
+The first paragraph like this grabs your readers’ attention and informs them about what they can learn from your content.

 You surpassed the first two obstacles, good job!
 The third obstacle, however, is probably the biggest challenge.
 So, how can you get your readers to read your story until the end without losing interest?